 As golfing is a seasonal sport, people often jump into it quickly and with high frequency.
-Since 18 holes is the most common way to play, overuse injuries can occur.
+Since 18 holes are the most common way to play, overuse injuries can occur.
 If you develop an injury, it can result in a frustrating experience out on the links as injuries affect your swing, and ultimately, your game.

 The most common injuries include: